getify/foi-lang/README.md

 any(b);     // true
 ```

-But how do we apply this approach for monadic values such as `Id{true}`?
+So how do we apply this approach for monadic values such as `Id{true}`?

 We *have* already identified the necessary monoidal empty value (`true` or `false`), which can be wrapped in `Id` (i.e., `Id{true}` and `Id{false}`).
 However, there's no default *concatenation* operation (`+`) defined for booleans in **Foi**; how could it know automatically whether the *concatenation* of booleans should be computed with logical-AND or logical-OR!?